tadghh/Dell-unlock-undervolting/README.md

 ![Step 3 pt 3](link)
 * Boot to this usb and enter "setup_var_3 "variable you got earlier" 0x00 (In my case "setup_var_3 0x789 0x00")

-* Type "halt" and unplug the USB
+* Type "halt" and unplug the USB and reboot your computer